Vanesa11-villada/csharp-from-scratch/README.md

-# welcome to my csharp-from-scratch. training\n\nthis is my code made in course
+# welcome to my csharp-from-scratch. training

+this is my code made in course